decentraland/adr/RFC/RFC-13-p2p-adapter.md

 // A map between peer id and a route type PeerRoutingTable = Map<string, Route>

-// NewRoutingTableEvent
+// NewPeerRoutingTableEvent
-type NewRoutingTableEvent = {
+type NewPeerRoutingTableEvent = {
   // the new peer routing table
   routingTable: PeerRoutingTable
 }